 Read more: LED Dimmer Switches: How They Work & Why You Need One

-Tools Needed for Dimmer Switch Installation
+Dimmer Switch Installation Tools You’ll Need

 Let’s keep this simple because you really don’t need much to install a dimmer switch.
 Just a few basics: